Foothills Organic Gardeners Presentation:

-Please enjoy these slides from the presentation given to local gardeners Friday, March 14, 2014 at the Evergreen Fire Rescue Building.
+Please enjoy these slides from the presentation given LAST year to local gardeners on March 14, 2014 at the Evergreen Fire Rescue Building.
 This was part of Foothills Organic Gardeners’ annual seed share and workshop, where approximately 50 gardeners braved the March chill to come out and start planning their 2014 season.

 EAS+Y, Evergreen’s Alliance for Sustainability, led the effort to create a community garden here in Evergreen, turning a former refuse storage site into a beautiful, useful space everyone can use and take pride in.
 The garden: